 The metrics I recommend for review:

-• Last update > 24 months
+- Last update > 24 months

-• > 200 words (any pages < 200 words should be deleted)
+- > 200 words (any pages < 200 words should be deleted)

-• < 15 page views/mth
+- < 15 page views/mth

-• 0 backlinks
+- 0 backlinks

-9. Internal linking
+10. Internal linking

 Internal linking is the process of generating internal links between pages or posts on your website.
 This method allows you to control the authority of pages, by distributing it from stronger to weaker pages which helps them to rank higher.

-As part of my 2024 strategy, I’ll be working on internal linking for websites, ensuring the pages that bring in the most traffic, or those that are key pages have sufficient internal links and strength.
+As part of my 2025 strategy, I’ll be working on internal linking for websites, ensuring the pages that bring in the most traffic, or those that are key pages have sufficient internal links and strength.

-10. Create awesome content
+11. Creating awesome content

-I cant stress the importance of awesome content!
+I can’t stress the importance of awesome content!
 High quality copywriting is one of the most important aspects of SEO.
 Without content, quite simply, your site won’t rank.

-The days of short content that partially answers the query, or content that is stuffed with keywords, or 100% AI generated won’t cut it in 2024.
+The days of short content that partially answers the query, or content that is stuffed with keywords, or 100% AI generated won’t cut it in 2025.
 I advocate only using high quality writers that are experts in their niche, or if using AI to generate content, it’s imperative it’s reviewed and edited to catch AI “hallucinations” and to ensure the content is original.

 It’s always a good idea to focus on content that fills content gaps (ie topics you want your site to rank for).

-In 2024, I strongly recommend you focus on targeted content marketing efforts.
+In 2025, I strongly recommend you focus on targeted content marketing efforts.
 Good content creation is expensive, so it’s imperative you write content on topics that are likely to be successful (based on past performance of traffic/shares), rather than picking random topics you “think” your readers would be interested in reading.

 TL;DR